The Climate Ribbon in Randers

 6 km flood protection, 120 ha development area

 C.F.
-Møller Landscape in collaboration with De Urbanisten
+Møller Architects in collaboration with De Urbanisten

 Sadolin & Albæk